soxueren/atsd/parsers/csv/examples/columnar-schema.md

 ```

-- For each cell in the cell range, starting with 4th row and until the last row and starting from 2nd column and until last column;
+- For each cell in the cell range, starting with the 4th row and until the last row and starting from the 2nd column and until the last column;
-- Set metric name to value of cell located in 3rd row in the current column: Temperature, Humidity, Pressure (repeated);
+- Set the metric name to value of the cell located in the 3rd row in the current column: Temperature, Humidity, Pressure (repeated);
-- Set entity name to value of cell located in 2nd row in the current column;
+- Set the entity name to the value of the cell located in the 2nd row in the current column;
-- Set tag ‘model’ to value of cell located in 3rd row in the current column;
+- Set the tag ‘model’ to the value of the cell located in 3rd row in the current column;
-- Set timestamp to value of cell located in 3rd row and 1st column (date part 2015-11-15) concatenated with value of cell located in current row in the 1st column (hour part).
-The concatenated value will be parsed using ‘Timestamp Pattern’;
+- Set the timestamp to the value of the cell located in the 3rd row and 1st column (date part 2015-11-15) concatenated with value of the cell located in the current row in the 1st column (hour part).
+The concatenated value will be parsed using the ‘Timestamp Pattern’;
 - Set series value to value of current cell.